daronphang/programming-resources/dev-ops/docker/images/dockerfile-commands.md

 VOLUME        Creates a mount point and marks it as holding externally mounted volumes USER          Sets username or usergroup when running the image WORKDIR       Sets default working directory for any RUN, CMD, ENTRYPOINT, COPY, ADD

-ARG is passed at build-time but is not available after image is created (ENTRYPOINT, CMD) ENV can be changed using docker run --env key=value
 ```

 ### RUN vs CMD vs ENTRYPOINT